 - Organizational Communication - Emphasis

-The Bachelors degree in Communication Studies offers coursework that enables students to construct, convey and interpret communcation in diverse contexts.
-The major prepares students to: enter professions requiring proficiency in relational, group, and public communication.
+The Bachelor's degree in Communication Studies offers coursework that enables students to construct, convey and interpret communication in diverse contexts.
+The major prepares students to enter professions requiring proficiency in relational, group, and public communication.
 Courses combine theory and practice to enhance the student's ability to communicate well in both career and personal life.
 Students develop their capacities in ethical and critical thinking, improving their ability to articulate and defend their opinions as engaged citizens in a diverse world.

 Students who complete this degree will be well prepared to enter graduate school, law school or other professional programs and to pursue teaching credentials.

 The Organizational Communication Emphasis is only available for students attending Glendale Community College in the 2+2 program.

 What Can I Do with a Bachelor of Science in Communication Studies?

 Effective oral, written, and relational communication is essential in whatever career you pursue.
 With a B.S. in Communication Studies from Northern Arizona University, you'll learn how communication enhances relationships and builds cultural understanding.
 A degree in Communication Studies will prepare you for a broad range of careers and graduate education programs, including law school.

 Faculty members emphasize critical thinking and research, preparing you to be a reflective citizen who is able to contribute thoughtfully and constructively to the world around you.